annabelsandford/EFTXplorer/README.md

   - **Import \*.eft** - The same as the "Import" button in the Action Menu.
 Lets you import any given .EFT format file.
   - **Clear** - Clears EFTX.
 Also removes any temporary files and sweeps the cache.
 - **Preview** - Shows a thumbnail / preview of the imported .EFT format file.
+- **_Right-clicking Preview_** - Right-clicking the "Preview" panel reveales a context menu with the following option:
+  - **Rotate Image**  - Rotates the image 90 degrees.
+Will affect the export.
 - **Edit** - Nonfunctional.
 Will be removed in future versions.

 3️⃣ Console Interface: